Frequently Asked Questions (FAQs)

 What are the differences between Formal Education, Non-Formal Education and Informal Education?

 This is a type Education received within the four walls of a school literacy or primary school, secondary school or tertiary institution.
 Formal Education has stereo-typed curriculum, time table and expected years of completion.
 The teachers in this sector are considered to be authority, all knowing and citadel of knowledge.
 The recipients are called pupils or students as the case may be.

 This is the Education received outside the formal school system.
 It is organized, has curriculum and flexible time table with completion period based on the contact hours.
 The recipients are called learners and they are regarded as matured and experienced.
-Textbooks in this sector are called primers as they are specifically written for easy assimilation.
-The place of learning is called Center and not schools and they are often chosen or selected by the learners.
-The teachers in this sector are called facilitators who are expected to have andragogical skills.
+Textbooks in this sector are called Primers as they are specifically written for easy assimilation.
+The place of learning is called Centre and not schools and they are often chosen or selected by the learners.
+The teachers in this sector are called Facilitators who are expected to have andragogical skills.

 This is teaching-learning that takes place without any written curriculum, time table or written text.
 An example is the way mothers teach children how to talk or speak a particular language.
 Another example is an education incidentally acquired by listening to a radio or television programme or by listening to a discussion.
 It may come up in other forms but common features are:-

 - Teacher and learner may not even know themselves;

 - No selected venue, centre or class etc